dejwk/roo_display/doc/programming_guide.md

 Additionally, for multiple-bytes-per-pixel modes, you can parameterize the `Raster` template class by specifying the byte order (big endian or little endian), and for sub-byte pixel modes (e.g. Gray4, Alpha4, Indexed4, Indexed2, Indexed1), you can specify the pixel order within byte (most-significant-first or least-significant-first).
 See the documentation of the `Raster` template for details.

-This flexibility means that if you happen to have some existing uncompressed image data, you should be able to render it with `roo_display`.
-Moreover, if your color mode is unsupported, you can easily write your own.
-(For example, the implementation of RGBA 8888 fits in 20 lines.)
-As long as your color mode uses 1, 2, 4, 8, 16, 24, or 32 bits per pixel, the `Raster` and the `RleImage` template classes will automatically support it.
+This flexibility means that if you happen to have some existing uncompressed image data, there are good chances that you will be able to render it with `roo_display`.
+Moreover, if your color mode is unsupported, writing your own is not very hard.
+For example, the [implementation of RGBA 8888](https://github.com/dejwk/roo_display/blob/896a4ab04b8a4442e0aa9340ae235796a5b7067c/roo_display/color/color_modes.h#L46) fits in 20 lines of code.
+As long as your custom color mode uses 1, 2, 4, 8, 16, 24, or 32 bits per pixel, the `Offscreen`, `Raster` and the `RleImage` template classes will automatically support it.

 In addition to the general-purpose `RleImage`, the library supports an alternative RLE encoding format, `RleImage4bppxBiased`, designed specifically for 4bpp color modes.
-This format is intended for cases when the colors encoded as 0x0 and 0xF occur significantly more frequently than the colors 0x1 - 0xE.
-The main application is to compress monochrome, antialiased content, such as font glyphs and icons, using the Alpha4 color mode.
-In these cases, 0x0 represents the 'background' and 0xF represents the 'foreground', while the other colors are used for antialiased 'edges'.
+This format is intended for cases when the 'boundary' colors, encoded as 0x0 and 0xF, occur significantly more frequently than the 'intermediate' colors 0x1 - 0xE.
+The main application is to compress Alpha4-encoded, monochrome, antialiased content, such as font glyphs and icons.
+In these cases, 0x0 represents the fully transparent 'background' and 0xF represents the fully opaque 'foreground', and the intermediate values correspond to different grades of translucency, used for antialiased 'edges'.

 ##### Importing images